FOLLOW US

 Tupelo is the county seat and the largest city of Lee County, Mississippi, United States.
 DenisTangneyJr/ Getty Images

 Tupelo, Mississippi, has 38,251 permanent residents, so it's one of the more populated places on this list.
-Elvis Presley's birthplace celebrates its musical icon just about everywhere in town, so if you're a fan, you'll appreciate every ode.
-But you don't need to know anything about Elvis to recognize the low cost of living in Tupelo.
-It's 18.7% below the U.S. average.
+Elvis Presley's birthplace celebrates its musical icon just about everywhere in town.
+It's like the King was born there but they wouldn't let him leave.
+But you don't need to know anything about Elvis to recognize the benefits off living in Tupelo.
+It's cost of living is 18.7% below the U.S. average.
 Housing is a whopping 35% cheaper at $148,900.
 You might be a fool not to rush in.

 Advertisement